algosup/2024-2025-project-2-serious-game-team-1/documents/Functional_Specifications.md

 ### B. What is a Serious Game

-A serious game (video game or board game) is the lovely match between serious, educational content and video game's mechanics and storytelling.
-It's a tool incredibly efficient at communicating educational messages in an interactive, engaging and federating way.
+A serious game (video game or board game) is a lovely match between serious, educational content and a video game's mechanics and storytelling.
+It's a tool incredibly efficient at communicating educational messages in an interactive, engaging, and federating way.

 The term of "serious game" is used since the beginning of the twentieth century, and the best-known game is The Landlord's Game (predecessor of Monopoly) in 1903.

 In the early 1990s, a number of games on this theme were released, followed by another spike to over 100 games a year and a third in 2007 with over 200 games.
 These spikes are due to a growing awareness of the climate emergency, and there are no fewer than 2,000 different games on the subject.

-Serious games are commonly used to educate, raise awareness and develop critical thinking and problem-solving skills, as well as for therapeutic purposes.
+Serious games are commonly used to educate, raise awareness, and develop critical thinking and problem-solving skills, as well as for therapeutic purposes.

-sources :
+Sources :

 - [Wikipedia](https://en.wikipedia.org/wiki/Serious_game)
 - [Collock](https://www.collock.com/en/serious-game/)